 The board-certified surgeons+ at Laser Spine Institute are proud to perform minimally invasive spine surgery that can treat FBSS and other spine conditions.
 Our outpatient procedures involve a less than 1-inch incision, which spares muscles and offers less risk of complication compared to traditional open spine surgery.

-To learn more, contact our dedicated team of Spine Care Consultants today for your no-cost MRI review* to determine if you may be a candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants today for your no-cost MRI review* to determine if you may be a candidate for one of our procedures.